oeh-tnf/JKU-Games-Page/04_guide.md

 For more inspiration, check out <a href="https://www.jku.at/en/campus/recreation/food-drink/" target="_blank">JKU's food guide</a>!

-### Resting-Area
+### Silent Resting Area
-If you need a short break or want to recover from an intense Pen & Paper Adventure or a stressful CS-Match, you can chill in our Resting-Area on the second floor.
+If you need a short break or want to recover from an intense Pen & Paper Adventure or a stressful CS-Match, you can chill in our Silent Resting Area on the second floor.
 Please bring your own sleeping bags or mattresses.

 ## Awareness Team
 Like all of our bigger events, the JKU Games makes use of Awareness Teams.
 Awareness Team members wear magenta high-vis vests.